2006 German Grand Prix: Background

+Driver changes

+Super Aguri's third driver Sakon Yamamoto replaced Franck Montagny to make his Formula One debut.
+Montagny took over the role of third driver from the Turkish Grand Prix on.

+Practice

+Three practice sessions were held before the Sunday race: two on Friday, both lasting 90 minutes, and one on Saturday for 60 minutes.
+The first session was led by Williams's Alexander Wurz, the second by BMW Sauber's third driver Robert Kubica and the third by Christian Klien at Red Bull Racing.

 Friday drivers

 The bottom 6 teams in the 2005 Constructors' Championship and Super Aguri were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.